Mr-Kumar-Abhishek/brain-beats-blog/_posts/2020-02-29-making-first-program-with-qt-and-c-plus-plus.md

 Qt Version : 5.9.5
 ```

-And that is it your first Qt based C++ program.
+And that is your first Qt based C++ program.